Botho Sigwart zu Eulenburg: Further studies and marriage

 The couple settled in Dresden, travelling extensively to Helene's musical engagements and occasional performances of Sigwart's compositions.
 He began a course of further instruction on the Organ with Albert Schweitzer, whom he sought out in Strassbourg and to whom he dedicated his composition for organ (op.
 12).
 Then in May 1911 they undertook a journey through Greece and were deeply impressed by the holy places of antiquity.
 Sigwart made extensive notes in his diary, which he reworked musically on their return to Germany.
 His melodrama for orchestra The Funeral of Hector, with words taken from the Iliad (op.
 15) was performed with considerable success in Leipzig and Dresden and led to a commission by the conductor and director of the Leipzig Conservatory, Arthur Nikisch (1855–1922), for a symphony for orchestra.
 For several years, however, Sigwart had been thinking about composing an opera.
 Having been alerted to the texts of Euripides by his early music teacher, Count Sporck, Sigwart withdrew for a period in 1912 and 1913 to his family residence Hertefeld Castle by the Rhine to work on it in solitude.
 The Songs of Euripides, as it was called, was accepted as a work in the spring of 1913 by the Staatstheater Stuttgart.
 After a labour of one and a half years, it was to be the only opera he composed, its completion coinciding with the birth of his only son Friedrich Max Donatus Sigwart on 19 February 1914.

 Battle and fall on the Eastern Front

 A few months later Sigwart volunteered for active service first in Flanders and France, where he still managed to complete his Sonata for Piano, the Kreigssonate (op.
 19) and thereafter in Galicia, where his regiment was transferred in April 1915.
 By now a lieutenant and bearer of the Iron Cross, he was wounded by a shot that pierced his lung.
-He was no longer able to experience the highly acclaimed premier of his opera at the Staatstheater in Stuttgart, succumbing to his wound on 2 June 1915 in a field hospital in Jaslo.
+He was no longer able to experience the highly acclaimed premier of his opera at the Staatstheater in Stuttgart, succumbing to his wound on 2 June 1915 in a field hospital in Jasło.
 He lies buried on the estate of Liebenberg.
 His widow survived him by eight years, his son Friedrich, also a brilliant young musician, was accidentally killed in 1936 during a reserve duty training exercise at the age of 22.